-"Notes from the Producer" by Kevin Brant
+"Notes from the Producer" by Kevin Brant A Christmas Story |

 This is about Christmas.
 It is also about one particular Christmas.
 It is about a Johnoscar Christmas and the transformation that ensued.